 Land-based facilities and equipment to blue chip salmon farmers

-Nofitech at a glance
+Nofitech at a glance & key developments in 2025

 Nofitech provides land-based facilities and equipment to blue-chip salmon farmers.
-Its primary offering today is a recirculating aquaculture system (“RAS”), ModulRAS, which allows fish farmers to move parts of the fish’s growth cycle onto land, and offers facilities for the final growth stage, providing fish farmers with the option to locate all production on land.
+Its primary offering today is a recirculating aquaculture system (RAS), ModulRAS, which allows fish farmers to move parts of the fish’s growth cycle onto land, and offers facilities for the final growth stage, providing fish farmers with the option to locate all production on land.

 - Year acquired